chloeanz04/Video-Game-Recommendation-System/README.md

 | SVD + Cosine Similarity | **0.18–0.20 s**    | High – similar to original Cosine results | More diverse – provides new options | When users want faster recommendations with some diversity |
 | SVD + KNN               | **0.05–0.07 s**    | Medium – similar to original KNN results | More diverse – provides new options | When users want very fast recommendations exploring new types of games |

+**Conclusion:**
+- **TF-IDF + SVD + Cosine Similarity** prioritizes recommending games that users are most likely to enjoy, providing a **safe and reliable** suggestion strategy.
+- **TF-IDF + SVD + KNN** emphasizes the **user experience**, delivering instant recommendations while helping users explore a wider variety of game genres, resulting in a **richer and more diverse** discovery process.

+Both approaches demonstrate the trade-off between accuracy and diversity, allowing the system to be tailored to different user needs and preferences.

 ---

 ## Future Directions